VET: Identifying and Avoiding UI Exploration Tarpits

+A \textit{UI hierarchy} structurally represents the contents of app UI shown at a time.
+Each UI hierarchy consists of \textit{UI properties} (e.g., location, size) for individual \textit{UI elements} (e.g., buttons, textboxes) and hierarchical relations among UI elements.
+On Android, each activity internally maintains the data structure for its current UI hierarchy.
+Typically, UI elements are represented by \texttt{View}~\cite{AndroidView} subclass instances, and hierarchical relations are represented by child \texttt{View}s of \texttt{ViewGroup}~\cite{AndroidViewGroup} subclass instances.

-A key component of UI testing is to identify the current app functionality, and UI hierarchies are usually used as indicators of apps' functionality scenarios.
-Checking the equivalence between the current and past UI hierarchies allows tools to speculate whether a new functionality is being exercised.
-If the current functionality has been previously covered, the tool can additionally leverage the knowledge associated with the functionality to decide next actions.
-There are different existing ways of checking UI hierarchy equivalence:
+A key component of UI testing is to identify the current app functionality.
+The functionality is identified by {\it equivalence check for UI hierarchies}, because UI hierarchies are usually used as indicators of apps' functionality scenarios.
+Thus, checking the equivalence between the current and past UI hierarchies allows tools to identify whether a new functionality is being exercised.
+If the current functionality has been covered, the tool can additionally leverage the knowledge associated with the functionality to decide on the next actions.
+There are different ways to check UI hierarchy equivalence: